FranciscoG/challenge/NavExercise/README.md

 At a high level the navigation will have two main states:

+## <768px: Mobile
-* <768px: Mobile.
-Hamburger icon will display in the top-left of the page.
-Clicking the hamburger will cause a card to push in and move the main content to the right.
-The card will contain nav and sub-nav items defined in the JSONP response.
+* Hamburger icon will display in the top-left of the page.
+* Clicking the hamburger will cause a card to push in and move the main content to the right.
+* The card will contain nav and sub-nav items defined in the JSONP response.

+## \>= 768px: Desktop
-* \>= 768px: Desktop.
-The nav will display as a horizontal nav.
-Top level nav items will display sub-nav items when clicked.
+*  The nav will display as a horizontal nav.
+*  Top level nav items will display sub-nav items when clicked.
 No hamburger will be shown.

 ## Version
 0.1.0